P90Ez/P90s-Twitch-Library/README.md

 }
 ```

+---

 - **How to use EventSub?**

-**NOTE**: The credentials must be an User Access Token and contain the scopes reqired by every event.
+**NOTE**: The credentials must be an User Access Token and contain the scopes reqired by every event you use.
 ```
 using P90Ez.Twitch.EventSub;